Nespresso Evoluo Review

 The Evoluo lost some points in this metric due to its descaling process.
 The instructions from completing this process are very clear and the process itself is simple.
 However, it took us a full 30 minutes and required our full attention for the majority of that duration.

 The Evoluo scored a 1 out of 10 in our milk steaming and frothing testing because the machine itself does not have the ability to froth milk.
 If you want to make some cappuccinos with this machine we would suggest a milk frother.

-At a $200 list price the Evoluo is one of the more inexpensive models we tested, though the expensive Nespresso pods it requires makes it one of the most costly machines we tested in the long run.
-Additionally, if you don't care about coffee making abilities the Nespresso Inissia is $50 cheaper and can make many more flavors of espresso.
+The Evoluo is one of the more inexpensive models we tested, though the expensive Nespresso pods it requires makes it one of the most costly machines we tested in the long run.
+Over time you certainly end up paying extra for convenience, but if you're willing to do that we think this machine still represents a good value.

 The Nespresso Evoluo can make both coffee and espresso with the ease and lack of cleanup of a capsule machine.
 However, this convenience comes at a price: the expensive capsules push the Evoluo's lifetime cost towards the top of the charts.